St. Louis Slip and Fall Injury Attorneys

 Under Missouri law, the property owner’s responsibility to the visitor depends on why the visitor was there.

-• A licensee is someone who has been given permission to be on the property for their own purposes, such as a residential.
+- A licensee is someone who has been given permission to be on the property for their own purposes, such as a residential visit.
 The property owner is not responsible for keeping the property safe for licensees but should still warn them of any potential hazards.

 If you have been injured in a slip and fall accident, an attorney can help you by:

-• Investigating the accident and gathering evidence to support your claim
+- Investigating the accident and gathering evidence to support your case

-The St. Louis personal injury lawyers at Niemeyer, Grebel and Kruse have extensive experience handling premises liability cases, and we will work tirelessly to get you the compensation you deserve for your injuries.
-Call us today for a free consultation – (314) 350-1900.
+Our St. Louisslip & fall accident lawyers at Niemeyer, Grebel and Kruse have extensive experience handling premises liability cases, and we will work tirelessly to get you the compensation you deserve for your injuries.

 Slip and fall accidents can result in a variety of serious injuries.
 Some common injuries that we see in slip and fall cases include:

-• Neck injuries.
+- Neck injuries.
 These injuries are more common in car accidents, but they can also occur in slip and fall accidents.
-This can occur when the victim falls and lands on their neck, or if the head is suddenly jerked backwards and forwards, for example.
+This can occur when the victim falls and lands on their neck, or if the head is suddenly jerked backward and forward, for example.

 If you have been injured in a slip and fall accident, it is important to seek medical attention as soon as possible.
 Many times, the full extent of an injury is not immediately apparent, and it is important to get checked out by a doctor to make sure you are not seriously injured.